S1monXuan/2023Spr_projects_catan_simulation/README.md

 ## Basic Assumptions

-- The number of rolling 2 dices will conform triangle distribution between [2, 12]
+1. The number of rolling 2 dices will conform triangle distribution between [2, 12]
-- Player would not trade without building demands
-- Player would only choose the point has the highest probability as the default point
+2. Player would only choose the point has the highest probability as the default point
-- Player would only build roads to the neighbor point has the highest probability unless on harbor prefer action
+3. Player would only build roads to the neighbor point has the highest probability unless on harbor prefer action

 ## Hypothesis